JamilFEE/DC-DC_Buck_Converter/README.md

 # DC-DC_Buck_Converter
 DC to DC buck converter capable of 3-30Vdc 5A output from an 8-30Vdc input

+You can use the Gerber files to have your PCB manufactured, and use the BOM to purchase all required parts to build your circuit.

+Enjoy...

   ![Schematic](https://user-images.githubusercontent.com/55294493/64899167-f6e48a80-d63e-11e9-9533-1345a9696155.JPG)